pascalandy/gladiators-mastermind/README.md

 - C Melissa Murphy
 - A Pascal Andy

-Use randomizelist.com and update the result on this page. **How it works?**: The first person, the *interviewer*, ask questions to the second person.
+To generate a new pairing match, use [randomizelist.com](randomizelist.com) and update the result on this page. **How it works?**: The first person, the *interviewer*, ask questions to the second person.
 Then, the second person become the *interviewer* and ask questions to the 3td person.
 You get the picture.

 ### Core questions